BainbridgeArtisanResourceNetwork/Barney/README.md

 ```

 ## Installation

-Prerequisites
-Follow this link to install and set up pyrobosim: https://pyrobosim.readthedocs.io/en/latest/setup.html

-Clone and Build the Package
+First, you must clone this repository
 ```bash
 # Clone the repository
 git clone https://github.com/BainbridgeArtisanResourceNetwork/Barney.git

 ```

+Next, you will have to setup PyRoboSim.
+Change directory to Barney/pyrobosim directory and follow this link to set up pyrobosim: https://pyrobosim.readthedocs.io/en/latest/setup.html

+We strongly recommend that you use the Docker Setup steps for PyRoboSim.
+This will require you to learn and install Docker.
+See https://docs.docker.com/get-started/

 ## Usage

 TBD